LogeekMind/logeekmind.github.io/README.md

 #🧠 LogeekMind: The All-in-One AI EdTech Platform Overview
 **LogeekMind** is a comprehensive AI-powered application designed to streamline the entire learning process.
-Built using Streamlit and powered by Google's Gemini API, this platform integrates nine distinct study tools into one seamless hub.Our goal is to eliminate tool fragmentation and maximize student efficiency.🚀 Key Features Powered by Gemini AICategoryFeatureDescriptionInput ProcessingDocument SummarizerUpload large PDF, DOCX, or TXT notes for instant, concise summaries.AssessmentQuiz GeneratorGenerates dynamic, multiple-choice quizzes (with explanations) from any text input.GuidanceAI TeacherA dedicated conversational AI persona for personalized tutoring and detailed explanations.UtilityStudy SchedulerTool for managing time, prioritizing tasks, and tracking deadlines.🔗 Launch and ConnectAccess the Live Platform (No Sign-up Required):👉 [Launch LogeekMind: https://logeekmind.carrd.co]
+Built using Streamlit and powered by Google's Gemini API, this platform integrates nine distinct study tools into one seamless hub.

+Our goal is to eliminate tool fragmentation and maximize student efficiency.🚀 Key Features Powered by Gemini AI: AI Teacher, Course Outline Generator, Summarizer, Homework Assistant,Smart Quiz Generator.

+Features: AI Teacher, Homework Assistant, GPA Calculator, Lecture notes to audio converter, Lecture audio to text converter, Study Scheduler,Summarizer, Course Outline Generator, Smart Quiz Generator and Live Community Chat.

+🔗 Launch and ConnectAccess the Live Platform (No Sign-up Required):👉 [Launch LogeekMind: https://logeekmind.carrd.co]

 Connect with the Creator:Developer: [TheLogeek]